tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   write code in order to use Spark.
 However there are lot of libraries you can use.
     * Use cases:
-      * Streaming: can be used with Apache Streaming, allows you to process data collected from Amazon Kinesis but also things outside of AWS system such as Apache Kafka or any other data stream.
+      * Streaming: can be used with Apache Spark Streaming, allows you to process data collected from Amazon Kinesis but also things outside of AWS system such as Apache Kafka or any other data stream.
       * Streaming Analytics: in a fault tolerant-way and you can write those